 There are three basic components to a sensory tub:

 One: a container.
 You’ll need something large enough to hold a variety of items, but shallow enough to allow your child to be able to reach inside and explore.
 We most often use a plastic under-the-bed storage box, but a cardboard box, washing up bowl, paddling pool, purpose-made sand and water table, or even the bath tub can all be good alternatives.
-For ideas on container choices, take a look here (affiliate link – Nurturestore receives commission for purchase via this link).
+For ideas on container choices, take a look here (affiliate link – Nurturestore receives commission for purchases via this link).

 Two: a base material.
 You can just pop your sensory items in the tub on their own, but using a base material turns the sensory tub into a lucky-dip treasure hunt, where your child can dig down inside and discover hidden goodies.
 Materials that make good base materials include water, rice, pasta (both dried or cooked), sand, mud, oat flakes, shredded paper, grass clippings, leaves…